metavannier/scRNAseq_analysis_workflow/README.md

 ## About

-This workflow performs a Snakemake pipeline to process 10x single-cell RNAseq data from fastq files to the differential expression marker-gene analysis.
+This workflow performs a Snakemake pipeline to process 10x single-cell RNAseq data from fastq files to the analysis of the differential expression of marker-genes.
 Correction for technical differences between datasets can be included (i.e. batch effect correction) with the integration method during the sctransform process in Seurat to perform comparative scRNA-seq analysis across experimental conditions.

 ## Usage